-- 1. The Sea Cargo Charter welcomes all charterers and shipowners of ships in the dry bulk and tanker trades. - 2.
-Eligible companies to join the Sea Cargo Charter are companies that occupy any position along the charterparty chain: charterers, subcharterers, disponent owners, registered owners4. - 3.
-Companies that are not eligible for membership are (a) third party management companies, which have no corporate relationship with the shipowning entity: and (b) shipowning entities that charter out the ship on bareboat charterparty terms. - 4.
-The Sea Cargo Charter must be applied by signatories in bulk chartering activities that are: - on time or voyage charters, including contracts of affreightment and parceling, with a mechanism to allocate emissions from ballast voyages, - 2. for voyages carried out by dry bulk carriers5, chemical tankers, oil (crude and product) tankers and liquefied gas carriers, - 3. and where a vessel or vessels are engaged in international trade (excluding inland waterway trade).6 - 5.
-Eligible companies that fulfil the criteria of both charterers and shipowners shall declare annually the basis upon which they report their voyages (charterer or shipowner or both). - 6.
+All charterers are eligible to join the Sea Cargo Charter: those with interest in the cargo on board; those who simply charter out the vessels they charter in; disponent owners; all charterers in a charterparty chain; companies involved in pools.

+The Sea Cargo Charter must be applied by signatories in bulk chartering activities that are:

+- 1. on time or voyage charters, including contracts of affreightment and parceling, with a mechanism to allocate emissions from ballast voyages, - 2. for voyages carried out by dry bulk carriers, chemical tankers, oil (crude and product) tankers and liquefied gas carriers, - 3. and where a vessel or vessels are engaged in international trade (excluding inland waterway trade).

 In recognition of the diversity of a charterer's role, the Sea Cargo Charter adopts a twin approach: firstly, flexibility as to the signatories' choice of reporting segments, so as to encourage the widest adoption possible; secondly, certain minimum reporting requirements so as to maximise impact.

-4 Mindful of the corporate structure of shipowning entities, which often involves special purpose vehicles that own vessels ("SPVs") but delegate the commercial management of ships to another group entity, it is such group entity with commercial control that would become SCC member, rather than the individual SPV.
-In view of the variety of corporate structured and models, the SCC Secretariat will rely on the declaration of the new signatory to determine the situation of the prospective signatory.

-5 Applying also to general cargo vessels carrying dry bulk cargo.
+Applying also to general cargo vessels carrying dry bulk cargo